 Your bedding for your bedroom can be made cheaper too.
-Rather than going and buying all new pillows, sheers, duvet, pillowcases and alike, raid your cupboards at home – and check with the parents first obviously – for any bedding that isn’t needed, and use that.
+Rather than going and buying all new pillows, sheers, duvets, pillowcases, and the like, raid your cupboards at home – and check with the parents first obviously – for any bedding that isn’t needed, and use that.
 This will save you hundreds, as bedding is something you simply cannot do without – we all know how important a good night’s sleep (and afternoon nap) can be to students.

-Then there are your gadgets.
-All young people want the very latest smartphone, laptop and whatever else has just hit the stores at extortionate prices.
+Anyway, coming back to savings, there are your gadgets.
+All young people want the very latest smartphone, laptop, and whatever else has just hit the stores at extortionate prices.
 But by budgeting on certain pieces of tech, you can spend a little bit more on your others, or save it all for emergencies.
 One example is investing in a low cost printer, which can be just as good as the latest release.
 After all, you only need to print a few essays and lecture notes on it, it’s not as if you’re working in an office where you’re printing hundreds of documents a day.
-Cheap printers are simple to run, and while they don’t come with all the fancy extras, you don’t need it to.
+Cheap printers are simple to run, and while they don’t come with all the fancy extras, you don’t need them to.

 Saving money doesn’t always have to mean cutting back.
 A lot of the time it’s as simple as getting something secondhand, like your textbooks from online stores, or raiding the cupboards at home for unused items that you could make use of.
 Uni life is meant to be fun, not all about trying to save money, but if you can save a few pounds here or there, you can have much more fun towards the end of the year when you’ve got plenty left in the bank!